ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 The overall benefit of customer portals is the help they provide to retain customers and increase loyalty, while freeing up customer service employees time for higher-level work.
 They can achieve that by providing customers with up-to-date information about their orders and deliveries, personalize shopping experience, offer special deals available only to B2B partners, and do that in one, accessible space.
-Currently, Customer Portals are a standard in global sites such as Amazon. they're the level of quality that customers expect, and all businesses strive for.
+Currently, Customer Portals are a standard in global sites such as Amazon.
+They're the level of quality that customers expect, and all businesses strive for.

 ### Simplified shopping process